Keep Your Cannabis Fresh Longer - Best Methods to Store It

 As cannabis plants grow, they are subject to constant air circulation to avoid dampness, mildew, and pests.
 That circulation strengthens their growth, but it also risks drying the plant at least on the surface.

 When cannabis is harvested, it is cured, usually by hanging in the air.
-This further dries it for normal uses.
+This further dries it for typical uses.
 Consumers want it slightly brittle, plump, and dry enough to break down into flakes and broken matter to load splits or for grinding into finer uses.
 And, as cannabis is packaged, transported, and displayed on dispensary shelves, the plant matter will dry some more.
-So, what is a consumer to do to keep your cannabis fresh longer?
+So, what is a consumer to do to keep their cannabis fresh longer?

 What to do?